port-labs/port-docs/docs/guides-and-tutorials/connect-sonarqube-project-with-service.md

 :::tip JQ explanation

-the JQ below selects all tags that start with the keyword `port`.
-For each item in the tags array, it then removes "port-" from each tag, leaving only the part that comes after it.
+The JQ below selects all tags that start with the keyword `port`.
+It then removes "port-" from each tag, leaving only the part that comes after it.

 ```yaml
 service: .tags | map(select(startswith("port"))) | map(sub("port-"; ""; "g"))